 - On a bank holiday or the day before a bank holiday;

-III.
+IV.
 Telephone Service for Local Calls

 The important thing is, again, to contact the telephone company before termination to make sure that all customer rights are protected.
 The notices from the telephone company will also inform the customer of his or her rights to these protections.

 V. Landlord and Tenant Situations - The Utility Services Tenants’ Rights Act